 - Sexual dysfunction

 There are many changes that cancer survivors experience throughout their journey, and survivorship is a very important aspect of that.
-At the Bronson Battle Creek Cancer Care Center, survivorship coordinator, Leisa Butts, helps care for cancer patients beyond their treatment.
+At the Bronson Cancer Center - Battle Creek, survivorship coordinator, Leisa Butts, helps care for cancer patients beyond their treatment.
 She customizes plans with input from the treatment team for each patient to support their body, mind and spirit.

 Survivorship care plans vary at every treatment center.
 In the end, they all have the same goal – to help patients beyond their cancer journey.
 Many plans include: